hashicorp/terraform-website/content/source/docs/plugin/framework/diagnostics.html.md

 ### Attribute

-Optional

 `Attribute` identifies the specific part of a configuration that caused the error or warning.
-If no specific part is the cause, don't set an `Attribute`.

-~> **Important:** Specifying attribute paths is currently a rather verbose process.
-The design for specifying attribute paths is evolving, and a revamped interface is expected in the near future.
+Only diagnostics that pertain to a whole attribute or a specific attribute value will include this information.

 ## How Errors Affect State